About Auto Smush

 Optimize variationsCI3: Images that are cropped/resized using CroppableImage3 are automatically optimized.
-This action is only available, if you have installed FieldtypeCroppableImage3 module.
+This action is only available if you have installed FieldtypeCroppableImage3 module.

 A button or a link is added to the page edit and/or variations modal:

-Add button/link to image edit page: When you edit a page that has an image field, a link or a button (depending on Processwire version) will be added to allow you to optimize individual image.
+Add button/link to image edit page: When you edit a page that has an image field, a link or a button (depending on Processwire version) will be added to allow you to optimize an individual image.

-Add button to variations modal: When you edit a page that has an image field, and you click on variations link/button, modal is opened showing all variations of original image.
+Add button to variations modal: When you edit a page that has an image field, and you click on variations link/button, modal is opened showing all variations of the original image.
 Here, a button is added so you can optimize selected variations.

 Optimize originals: Optimize uploaded images.